jonom/silverstripe-share-care/README.md

 ### Control Facebook's Cache

 Out of the box, this module will attempt to clear Facebook's knowledge of your site or app, after every page write.
-Set the following config to allow a level of control over which environment this should be run on.
+You can change this behaviour through the config system.
+Use the following config to only attempt to purge the Facebook cache on live environments.

 ```yml
 JonoM\ShareCare\ShareCare: